cdelahousse/Radio-Tray-Documentation/background.markdown

 While documenting this project, I found a lot of what I learned in class invaluable and very applicable.
 I'll relate the project to course material section by section.

 ####Distribution Install Processes

 The installation section explores what we learned in class about Package Management.
 We learned how apt-get looks through lists of repositories for your desired application.
 I elaborated on this idea by showing the user how to add private repositories and displaying their advantages.
 I also explored other package management solutions for different distributions.

 ####Installing From Source

-In class, we only briefly looked at how to install applications from source.
-What I found interesting about this section is I learned how Python packages modules as opposed to standard package management system.
+In class, we discussed how to install programs from source.
+This section is a direct application of that.
+What I found interesting about this section is how Python packages modules as opposed to standard package management system.

 ####Bookmarks.xml and config.xml

-Modifying configuration files is essential to proper sysadmining.
+Modifying configuration files is essential to proper sysadmining and the course labs had us modifying our fair share of them.
+This section will take that a step further and describe what these files do for Radio Tray.

 ####Program Components and Installation Directories